 In an early entry, I chronicle overhearing JoJo talk about Dragon Ball Z. I went to join the conversation, then, like a dork, I eventually began listing off facts about the show.
 JoJo complimented me, saying I was like an “encyclopedia,” but in my entry, I state that the complement made me feel glum.
 The information felt useless and only highlighted the fact that a lot of the things that interested me were worthless at NELP.
 Rachael stated that it seemed like other people were interested in games, anime, and movies.
 I still felt out of my depth in a way that others didn’t seem to be.
 At NELP, it felt like we were stripped to our components and it’s possible I shirked from my metaphorical naked body much like I do with my physical one.
 I felt like I couldn’t offer the community anything worthwhile for my presence: the only instrument I could play was an ocarina, which some consider a “toy,” I wasn’t particularly funny, I didn’t have fun stories to tell, I didn’t really care that much about Thoreau, and so on and so forth.
 I was just a nerd who couldn’t even interact with people because I was too busy working.

 My feelings towards myself at camp were telling in the language I used.
-Finishing an assignment late wasn’t me being meticulous, it was me being a “loser.”
+Finishing an assignment late into the night wasn’t me being meticulous, it was me being a “loser.”
 Me not partaking in festivities wasn’t other NELPers being “different” from me, it was them being “better” than me.
 And it’s not like NELP brought out some deep-seated feelings I never knew had: I can feel like a minnow pitted against megalodons while in any given pond.
 Being a part of the Video Game Music Club?
 I don’t have much musical expertise, so I’m just a waste of space there.
 My writing club?
 I don’t have the publication cred nor work ethic of other members, so my feelings of competitiveness and jealousy are stoked for what should be a low-stakes, chill club.

 My embarrassment of my place at NELP extends to my journals themselves.
 In her blog post, Sara writes that she’s grateful for having “two fat journals full of literary reflections, self journeys, and meandering musings that will live on forever to remind me of the amazingness of [her] time at nelp.”
 I don’t regard my journals as joyously, in fact I can’t stand most of what I’ve written.
 Sometimes I find it too self-pitying.
 Other times, I find it creepy, such as when I write about NELP having many attractive women (I immediately apologized for writing it; Rachael noted that it was a normal feeling, but I still guilty she had to read it) or when I wrote a poem about my crush (while writing about how pathetic it was that a nineteen year old had a “crush”).
 Other times, I just find the writing so shoddy that I want to gag.
 The only time I can look at my writing fondly is when I’ve cloaked my voice with the shade of fiction.